 - Anachronic Order: Though the narrative for the most part most often follows Don as an old man in the present day, the story jumps a bit around in time, mostly between the present and 1980, but also does some detours to 1958 and even the early medieval period.

-- Awful Truth: It is revealed that the holes in Don's memory are not due to onset dementia, but because the Children and the Dark Ones induce small scale brain damage in everyone they come into contact with.
+- Awful Truth: It is revealed that the holes in Don's memory are not due to early-onset dementia, but because the Children and the Dark Ones induce small scale brain damage in everyone they come into contact with.
 Don, however, suspects that it is also his own mind at play, trying to protect itself from remembering the full implications of what it has witnessed during his encounters with the Children of the Old Leech.Don figured the low-grade amnesia was also equal parts self-preservation.
 His consciousness was had evaluated the threat posed by these affronts to sanity and decided to dim the lights and flip the sign to OUT OF SERVICE.

 - Continuity Nod: The story contains a reference to Laird Barron's short story, The Broadsword, which takes place in the same universe.